flowground/amazonaws-com-serverlessrepo-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateApplication
-### Creates an application, optionally including an AWS SAM file to create the first application version in the same call.
+> Creates an application, optionally including an AWS SAM file to create the first application version in the same call.<br/>

 #### Input Parameters
 * `Action` - _required_